 - Sharing discussion guides to keep the conversation going after Sunday’s sermon ends

-A great way to get started with a hybrid model is to begin livestreaming your church events, services, and sermons.
+A great way to get started with a hybrid church model is to begin livestreaming your church events, services, and sermons.
 By setting up a regular streaming schedule, you can begin building out an online audience who can regularly keep up with your church’s messaging and mission.

-Visitors and congregation members alike can tune in to your live streams each Sunday, or enjoy some of your video content throughout the week when they need it, instilling consistent engagement with your organization and what it has to offer.
+Visitors and congregation members alike can tune in to your livestreams each Sunday, or enjoy some of your video content throughout the week when they need it, instilling consistent engagement with your organization and what it has to offer.
 Plus, by posting regular streams of your services, people in search of a new church are able to watch and see if your organization is right for them.

-There are endless possibilities with hybrid church
+Endless possibilities with hybrid church

-Here at Resi, we help churches find opportunities for growth by equipping them to expand their reach and strengthen their ministry through livestreaming.
-In fact, we’d love to connect with you and share how we can serve your church and set you up with a streaming solution perfectly designed for your community.
+Whether online, in-person, or somewhere in between, your church’s opportunities for growth and impact are endless!
+Creating a digital church experience and engaging with your congregation online helps your organization reach people in places they feel most comfortable, allowing you to build strong connections from within.Here at Resi, we help churches find opportunities for growth by equipping them to expand their reach and strengthen their ministry through livestreaming.
+In fact, we’d love to connect with you and share how we can serve your congregation and set you up with a church streaming solution perfectly designed for your community.

 Contact our Sales Team to get started.